Thomas Alleyne's High School: Academics

 In addition to the core subjects of English, Maths, Science, RE, PE and MFL for GCSE students the school also offers a broad range of other courses, including the International Baccalaureate.
 From 2013 the school offers a BTEC course in Health & Social Care and IT is now offered as a Cambridge qualification.

 The school has a S.E.N (Special Educational Needs) department, and was recently given the status of being dyslexia-friendly.
 For 2011, the school's pupil characteristics show that the number of children with SEN is well below both the national and local authority averages.
 The number of children receiving free school meals is less than half of the local authority average and less than a third of the state average.

 The school was in the news in 2010 when a teacher was found to be having an inappropriate relationship with a student.
 He appeared at Stafford Crown Court in 2010 and pleaded not guilty but changed his plea to guilty on 19 May 2011.
 He was sentenced to 15 months in prison and banned from working with children for life on 24 June 2011.

-Staff Development Award
+Staff development award

-During 2011 and in recognition of its development of staff, the school became one of the first schools in Staffordshire to receive a prestigious "quality" mark.
+During 2011, and in recognition of its development of staff, the school became one of the first schools in Staffordshire to receive a prestigious "quality" mark.

-Academy Status
+Academy status

 In 2013 the school announced a consultation into plans to become an academy.
 The school formally converted to academy status in April 2017 and is now sponsored by the Uttoxeter Learning Trust.

-External Charity Work
+External charity work

 The school plays a key role in supporting the local teenager support group YESS (Youth Emotional Support Service).
 Particularly, by raising funds to support the charity through its first year.
 In March 2013, another group of VIth Form students participated in a charitable event eventually raising more than £900 for local charities.